KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/index.md

 title: "How do I use R for data analysis?"

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson will show you how R can be a helpful tool for your data analysis. "
+short-purpose: "This lesson will show beginner users how R can be a helpful tool for their data analysis. "

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.